mbambagini/Algorithms-and-Data-Structures/README.md

 * queue (queue.cc)
 * deque: double-ended queue (deque.cc)

+Other files:
+* script to execute all tests (run.sh)
+* documentation (README.md)

-see "Algorithms in C++" as reference
+For more information, see "Algorithms in C++" as reference